esprfid/esp-rfid/README.md

 * Currently only Git version (2.4.0rc) of ESP8266 Core is supported, due to new function is introduced (WiFi.scanNetworksAsync()).
 * Firmware update does not authenticated (until we find a solution).

+## Scalability
+Since we are limited on both flash and ram size things may get ugly at some point in the future.
+You can find out some test results below.

+### Tests
+* Write some user data on File System worth: 100 seperate 4 Bytes long UID and random lenght long User Name and each have access bit.
+Total 16000 Bytes
+At least 100 unique User (RFID Tag) can be handled, the test were performed on WeMos D1 mini.
+I'm quite confident that storing User Data completely on ESP is not an issue.

+Additional testing:
+* Logging needs testing.
+How long should it need to log access?
+What if a Boss needs whole year log?
+* Realiability on Flash (these NOR Flash have limited write cycle on their cells).
+It depends on manufacturer choice of Flash Chip and usage.

-## TODO
+## To Do
+- [ ] Adapt to use case scenarios such as every entered user also need to exit and do not allow re-entry unless user exited before. (this needs multiple device RFID or ESP)
-- [ ] Logging access
+- [ ] Log Access Time of Users
-- [ ] Password Protection or Authentication for Tags instead trusting only to UIDs
+- [ ] Password Protection or Authentication for Tags instead of relying to only UIDs
-- [ ] Settings Panel for Wi-Fi, PICC Password, Factory Reset, NTP Client, etc
+- [ ] Settings Panel for Wi-Fi, IP, Hostname, PICC Password, Factory Reset, NTP Client, etc
+- [ ] Globalization (language support, time zone support, etc)
 - [ ] Schedule User Access
+- [ ] Use Value Blocks to check if user have enough credits for access
+- [ ] Backup / Restore Settings, PICC files, everything
 - [ ] Sync Time from Browser if there is no internet connection
-- [ ] Sanity check where needed
+- [ ] Sanity check where needed (min WPA password lenght, return status of commands to WebSocket, etc)
-- [ ] Close security holes
+- [ ] Close security holes (there are many, for example WebSocket communication is not Authenticated at all)
+- [ ] rBoot for secondary recovery program? to flash main firmware maybe?
 - [X] Polished web pages

+## Donations
+If this project helps you in a way, you can buy me a beer.
+PayPal is not allowed in my country (what a shame) you can donate via Bitcoin however, to this address: 166XWuSAmGAurR7jvS3Nui65QkKKKcsr8R